Fred Durst: Relationships and children

+Arrests

+On July 13, 1999, Durst was arrested for kicking a stage security guard in the head.
+Durst was released on $50,000 bail and was later fined in exchange for reduced charges.

-In 2007, Durst pled no-contest to seven misdemeanor charges, including battery, assault and reckless driving.
+In 2007, Durst pleaded no-contest to seven misdemeanor charges, including battery, assault and reckless driving.
 According to court documents, Durst hit two Los Angeles residents with his car on October 25, 2006.
 He was given a 120-day suspended sentence, 20 hours community service and a $1,500 fine.